chandra-lindy/cna_assign/README.md

 ### Known issues

-- using clear command disables display command
+[x] using clear command disables display command
+[x] logout does not clear screen
-- continually using the clear command intermittently breaks the entire app
+[x] continually using the clear command intermittently breaks the entire app [x] display keyword not functioning as intended